MarwanYoussef/Visual-Verilog/README.md

 ### Introducing Visual Verilog

 *Visual Verilog* is an approach used to soothe the process of learning Verilog also offering automated features instead of the developer to model it himself which requires time and effort.
-Visual Verilog is a Visual language introduced by the author: **Marwan Sami Youssef** built upon Google's Blockly API which is a JavaScript library for modeling Visual Programming Languages.
+Visual Verilog is a Visual language introduced by the author: **Marwan Sami Youssef** built upon Google's Blockly API which is a JavaScript library, Blockly is Visual Programming Language.
 For people with minimal knowledge of Visual Languages; an approach to describe elements graphically rather than specifiying them textually which makes the learning process much easier.

 ----------------------------------------------------------------------------------------------------------